sketch-hq/SketchAPI/docs/pages/plugins-debug-plugin.md

 defaults write com.bohemiancoding.sketch3 WebKitDeveloperExtras -bool YES
 ```

-If you're using a Beta version of Sketch make sure to use the correct application bundle identifier.
+If you’re using a Beta version of Sketch make sure to use the correct application bundle identifier.

 ```sh
 defaults write com.bohemiancoding.sketch3.beta WebKitDeveloperExtras -bool YES